-Essentially only three things are needed to make a basic candle: a jar, a wick, and wax.
-If you want, you can add in two other commonly used materials into the mix: fragrance oil and color wax dye.
+Essentially, only three things are needed to make a basic candle: a jar, a wick, and wax.
+If you want, you can add two other commonly used materials into the mix: fragrance oil and color wax dye.

-Only needed 3-5 materials makes it seem simple, right?
+Only needing 3-5 materials makes it seem simple, right?
 Well, it's really not as easy as it sounds.

 In addition to the materials mentioned above, you also need some basic equipment to create your finished product: a pot, double boiler, thermometer, and ideally, something to keep the wicks centered once the melted wax has been poured into the jar.

 On top of all that, you will have to test out different-sized wicks (Which size fits your jars best for optimal burning?), fragrance oil quantities (How many milliliters should be used per ounce of wax?), wax temperature (At what temperature should fragrance oil be added in?
 At what temperature should the wax be poured?), and proper dye amounts (How do you make certain colors to be the way you want them?).

 As you can see, there are quite a few things that need to be kept in mind when making candles and perfecting them.

 It all comes down to trial and error.

 Once you have figured out what works best for you and your products, the process will get much easier and become second nature.

 Below are links to supplies we currently use/have used in the past:

 - Double Boiler: EricX Light Candle Making Pouring Pot,2 pounds,Double Boiler Wax Melting Pot,Dripless Pouring Spout & Heat-Resisting Handle Designed,Aluminum Construction Candle Making Pitcher (amazon.com)